Framed cohomological Hall algebras and cohomological stable envelopes: Framed CoHA

 is commutative.
 Consider the commutative diagram

 where the unlabelled maps are the obvious ones.
-The squares in the lower left and upper right are Cartesian, so once again commutativity of diagram \eqref{diagram proof abelianization coha} follows from compatibility of pushforward and pullback on Cartesian squares.
+The squares in the lower left and upper right are Cartesian, so the commutativity of diagram \eqref{diagram proof abelianization coha} follows from the compatibility of pushforward and pullback on Cartesian squares.
 Details are left to the reader. \end{proof}